Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 by typing <Delete> a few times.
 Don't worry about this file

-being changed; you won't affect the master tutorial.
-This is just
+being changed; you will not alter the master tutorial.
+This is

-typing.
-When a line of text gets too big for one line on the
+When a line of text gets too big for one line on the screen, the line

-The backslash at the right margin indicates a line which has
+at the right margin indicates a line which has been continued.

 >> Use <Delete>s to delete the text until the line fits on one screen

 line again.
 The continuation line goes away.